fightfil/fightfil.github.io-src/content/pages/sea-songs.md

 **Rebekah Coombs**
 :   Rebekah is from Reading, Pennsylvania, where the monopoly location inspired
     6 year-old Rebekah to write her first script.
-As she grew, her intrest in writing and film grew with her, and she enrolled at Moriavian College to study Creative Writing and Film after high school.
+As she grew, her interest in writing and film grew with her, and she enrolled at Moravian College to study Creative Writing and Film after high school.

-    This ordeal starts when she recieves a letter after the end of her sophomore year, inviting her to this summer program for the creative arts.
+    This ordeal starts when she receives a letter after the end of her sophomore year, inviting her to this summer program for the creative arts.

 # Settings